awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 Configuring access to Systems Manager Automation requires that you complete the following tasks\.

 1. **Verify user access**: Verify that you have permission to run Automation workflows\.
 If your AWS Identity and Access Management \(IAM\) user account, group, or role is assigned administrator permissions, then you have access to Systems Manager Automation\.
-If you don't have administrator permissions, then an administrator must give you permission by assigning the **AmazonSSMFullAccess** managed policy, or a policy that provides comparable permissions, to your IAM account, group, or role\.
+If you don't have administrator permissions, then an administrator must give you permission by assigning the `AmazonSSMFullAccess` managed policy, or a policy that provides comparable permissions, to your IAM account, group, or role\.

 1. **Configure instance access by creating and assigning an instance profile role \(Required\)**: Each instance that runs an Automation workflow requires an IAM instance profile role\.
 This role gives Automation permission to perform actions on your instances, such as executing commands or starting and stopping services\.
-If you previously created an instance profile role for Systems Manager, as described in [Task 2: Create an Instance Profile for Systems Manager](sysman-configuring-access-role.md) in the **Configuring Access to Systems Manager** topic, then you can use this same instance profile role for Automation\.
+If you previously created an instance profile role for Systems Manager, as described in [Task 2: Create an Instance Profile for Systems Manager](sysman-configuring-access-role.md), then you can use this same instance profile role for Automation\.
 For information about how to attach this role to an existing instance, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide*\.

 **Note**
 Automation previously required that you specify a service role \(or *assume* role\) so that the service had permission to perform actions on your behalf\.
 Automation no longer requires this role because the service now operates by using the context of the user who invoked the execution\.